 Reference photographs form my journey, engaging with subjects when traveling informs my work.
 When working in the studio, the spark inspiration sets the mode for the work process.
-I typical sketch out my subject often in the same form as I remember from our encounter.
+I typically sketch out my subject often in the same form as I remember from our encounter.
 These are everyday people in my community.
 I then work with oil paint to block in my composition, emphasizing on my color palette for each specific work.
 The work process requires several layers of rendering subject to a form that captures their essence and evokes emotions through their posture and gaze.
 I then infuse authentic mixed media materials woven into the fabricated esthetics of each work.
 Creating a layering technique of combining traditional motifs through screen print and fabric.

 What is your biggest motivator as an artist?

 My biggest motivator as an artist is being able to create work that challenges the status quo and provide an alternative canon through which everyday people can be seen and heard.

 Does any of the work engage with any particular social issues?

 My work explores parallels and discourses in the duality of my own identity.
 It expresses a viewpoint of people, shapes, and colors relevant in the everyday lives of individuals I engage with.
 As a result, this blurs the preconceived notion of cultural identity and blackness portrayed within the global racial canon.

 Do you think art has the power to affect any social change?